SMAP Educational Series

 The Pharmacist Guide to SMAP (the “Guide”) was developed by PAS and the staff at the Medication Assessment Centre (MAC) to support pharmacists and pharmacy students perform a medication assessment.
 The Guide showcases the stepwise approach utilized in the webinar series and demonstrates how the process can be applied to the new SMAP documentation forms (or any other medication assessment documentation).

 This Guide can be used as a resource to follow along with during the webinar and/or for those that prefer a hard copy of the process.

 The Guide is available to PAS Members immediately.
-Non-members will have access to the Guide upon registration for the webinars.
+Non-members and University of Saskatchewan pharmacy students that are not members will have access to the Guide upon registration for the webinars.